Breaking News | INEC Says Attacks On Facilities May Affect Future Polls

 He said that the security guard on duty escaped unhurt but the destruction to the building and properties therein was extensive.

-“The police, which have also been battling with attacks on its facilities and personnel in the area, are aware of the incident and have commenced investigation,” Okoye said.
+“The police, which has also been battling with attacks on its facilities and personnel in the area, are aware of the incident and have commenced an investigation,” Okoye said.

 “The recent attack on our facility after we have just concluded the inventory of electoral materials nationwide in readiness for the 2023 General Election is worrisome.